Get support from A&P

 • Lyceum of music and dance;

-• Lyceum of science (applied sciences);
+• Lyceum of science (with applied sciences option);

 Technical institutes